 As a mother, it frustrates me when I work so hard to teach my children how God wants us to act and then I see them acting selfishly.
 In reality, we were all born selfish creatures.
 We all want our way.

 I’ve had to be a little creative when it comes to teaching my kids to get along.
+I’ll be sharing with you how to encourage positive sibling relationships in early childhood among your kids.

 One of the biggest ways I’ve seen improvement is through teaching them to care for each other.